 How you spend your week will be your choice – you can lock yourself in your room, and only appear for meals and conversation with the other writers, you can use one of the shared writing dens in the house, you can spend a lot of time picking Marcus’s brain, or some combination of all these things.
 However you choose to spend your time, Marcus will be on hand to guide you, and there’s also the chance for up to four one-hour yoga sessions with Maureen, where she will help you develop a practice that promotes balance in the way you write.
 In addition, Maureen can prepare you a personalised ‘yoga prescription’ – something to help integrate your yoga with your writing, that you can take away in order to continue your beneficial practice at home.

 The number of writers attending the retreat is small – between 4 and 7 people – so there’ll be lots of time for you to get individually-tailored help with your writing.
 You can use as much, or as little, of your share of Marcus’s time as you wish, and you’ll be fed and watered to your heart’s content.

-To maximise your writing time, there are no formal lessons, but if wanted, there are one-to-one tutorials with Marcus, and there’ll be a couple of informal evening sessions to discuss issues common to many writers, things like how to plot, how to develop compelling characters, how to use place in your writing – whatever people want to explore.
+To maximise your writing time, there are no formal lessons, but if wanted, there are one-to-one tutorials with Marcus, and there’ll be a couple of informal evening sessions to discuss issues common to many writers, things like how to plot, how to develop compelling characters, how to use place in your writing – whatever it is that people want to explore.
 Being small gives us this flexibility to cater for your needs precisely.

 Writing retreats at Le Chant de la Cascade are relaxed, informal, and fun, but are designed to enable you to make serious progress with your writing; whether that’s seeing the word count go up, or working out how best to get your ideas onto paper.